bart747/mysite/content/blog/complexity.md

 ---
-title: "You Ain't Know Shit About Complexity"
+title: "We're so Bad at Judging Complexity, Yet We Like to Predict"
 date: 2018-06-01
 draft: true
 ---

 Living in a bubble,  the one that's unavoidable, makes us misjudge what are the most complex things we have to face.
-We think that, for instance, some technical (software/hardware) problems are the most convoluted ones.
+We think that some technical (software/hardware) problems are the most convoluted ones.
 Actually, everyday things like traffic or sales are way more complex.

 <!--more-->

-If you solve software problems you might think that you have to deal with bigger complexity than a salesman or a taxi driver.
-That's wrong.
-You just have to think more analytical about it.
+If you deal with software problems, you have to be more analytical about complexity than sales people or taxi drivers.
+But you're not in more convoluted environment.
+It's just a difference in awareness.
-Your level of awareness is higher, but you're not dealing with more convoluted surroundings.

-A salesman knows that he can select and call ten different prospects and hear “no” nine times in a row.
+A salesman knows that he can select and call ten different prospects and get “no” from nine of them.
 He will keep trying.
 He will adjust the course (build new heuristics) every time he notice a pattern.
 However, he will never figure
 out a theory that universally explains what makes people buy, so that he can predict decisions, or call only those who will almost for sure say “yes”.
 And this is OK – he will do well anyway.
 People like him don't bother to do much calculation or predictions.
-They just iterate, tinker, observe and judge, accepting that they will never know everything.
+They just progressively iterate, tinker, observe and judge, accepting that they will never know everything.

-We never know all aspects of a given real life problem, and somehow we figure out the way.
-It's never perfect, but it's good enough to keep going.
+Just because your environment is complicated doesn't mean that you need to understand all its aspects to get by.
 It's about iteration and couple of good heuristics – not predictiveness.
+On the other hand, learning something commonly known as complex doesn't mean that your abilities to predict the future are now greater.
+In the big picture it's just a bird shit.